vaibhavpopat/Deterministic-Finite-Automata/README.md

 # Deterministic-Finite-Automata
-C++ code which takes a DFA and a string as a input and determines if the given DFA accepts the string or not.
+C++ code which takes DFA and a string as the input and determines if the given DFA accepts the string or not.

 Files: